What Are the Side Effects of Drug Use?

 Opioid drugs kill 91 Americans every day due to fatal overdoses, the CDC warns.
 They can quickly overwhelm the body and brain, and cause vital life functions, such as breathing, to become difficult or stop altogether.

 Opioids are habit-forming.
-With regular use, a person can become tolerant to their effects and take more with each dosage for results.
+With regular use, a person can become tolerant to their effects and may need to take larger doses to achieve the same high.
 This can quickly lead to drug dependence, and serious cravings and withdrawal symptoms when the drug isn’t active in the bloodstream.
 Opioid withdrawal is physically similar to a terrible case of the flu, and emotional side effects can include depression, irritability, agitation, anxiety, memory issues, troubles thinking straight, and sleep issues.
 Opioids are highly addictive when used regularly.

 As the most regularly abused illicit drug in the United States, marijuana alters the senses and perceptions while creating a mellowing and relaxing high, the National Institute on Drug Abuse (NIDA) publishes.
 The psychoactive element THC (delta-9-tetrahydrocannabinol) in marijuana interacts with cannabinoid receptors in the brain to distort the senses and perceptions of time; to impair memory, thinking, and body movement; and to elevate moods.

-Marijuana elevates heart rate, even for a few hours after use, which may raise the risk for a heart attack.
-It can also cause breathing problems, and it may potentially increase the odds for developing cancer when the drug is regularly smoked.
+Marijuana elevates heart rate, even for a few hours after use, which may increase the risk for a heart attack.
+It can also cause breathing problems, and it may potentially increase the possibility of developing cancer when the drug is regularly smoked.